 We require that peer note takers submit clear, legible and detailed notes that can serve as effective study guides.
-If you discover that your notes are not clear, or that they are brief and underdeveloped, please contact Terri West to discuss your concerns in further detail.
+If you discover that your notes are not clear, or that they are brief and underdeveloped, please contact Elizabeth Queen to discuss your concerns in further detail.

 Guidelines for Using Note-Taking Support

 You are expected to make responsible and consistent use of this accommodation.
 We expect that you will be reviewing your class notes consistently throughout each semester.